Best Upland Bird Hunting States

 As you start heading towards central Montana, you can still expect to get into the same birds as the east, but you’ll also be able to target sage grouse.
 While the population is in steady decline due to habitat loss, Montana is still home to an estimated population of 75,000 plus birds.
 Unlike its neighbor to the south, Wyoming, with a two-week or three-day season depending on which area of the state you’re in, Montana has a lengthy 30-day season spanning the month of September.
 This makes Montana an ideal state to target bombers.

 As you continue to travel west into the Rockies, forest grouse become primary targets.
 Ruffed, spruce, and dusky grouse are plentiful in many of the areas.
-With the abundance of public land, the number of different species to pursue and lengthy seasons should put the state on any bird hunter’s bucket list!
+The abundance of public land, the number of different species to pursue, and the lengthy seasons should put the state on any bird hunter’s bucket list.

 Take a closer look at Montana: